jfoote/vulture/README.md

 - fix bug: bugs in vulture are not associated with all of their projects, only one
 - generate and merge in "default handler" database (could use true/false, as well as ProcCmd from launcher; if ProcCmd/etc. is a big help could mine launches from apt repos)
 - add better search fields, etc. to dynatable page (also make sure GA is working)
+- add ubuntu version to fields (filterable), if possible

 # Design stuff